-In A Woman’s Place, Katelyn Beaty, print managing editor of Christianity Today and cofounder of Her.meneutics, insists it’s time to reconsider women’s work.
-She challenges us to explore new ways to live out the Scriptural call to rule over creation—in the office, the home, in ministry, and beyond.
+In A Woman’s Place, Katelyn Beaty—the youngest and first female managing editor of Christianity Today—insists it’s time to reconsider women’s work.
+She challenges us to explore new ways to live out the scriptural call to rule over creation—in the office, the home, in ministry, and beyond.

 Starting with the Bible’s approach to work—including the creation story, the Proverbs 31 woman, and New Testament models—Beaty shows how women’s roles in Western society have changed; how the work-home divide came to exist; and how the Bible offers models of women in leadership.
 Readers will be inspired by stories of women effecting dynamic cultural change, leading institutions, and living out grand and beautiful vocations.

 Far from insisting that women must work outside the home, Beaty urges all believers into a better framework for imagining career, ambition, and calling.
 Whether caring for children, running a home, business, or working full-time, all readers will be inspired to live in a way that glorifies God.

 Sure to spark discussion, A Woman’s Place is a game-changing look at the importance of work for women and men alike.

 "Katelyn has written a powerful and prophetic book that speaks to the angst that so many women feel.
 In it, she provides a strong theological foundation that encourages us all to step into all that God has called us to do.
 She shows us the sacred value of work and that biblically and historically, women have always been involved in God's mission." - Christine Caine, founder of Propel Women and A21 Campaign